Abandoned & Little-Known Airfields:

 Note the airport circle marking in the center of the field.

-By 1933, ARC-designed equipment was installed in the 1st fighter squadrons of the Army Air Corps & Navy.
+By 1933, ARC-designed equipment was installed in the first fighter squadrons of the Army Air Corps & Navy.

 The 1934 Department of Commerce Airport Directory (according to Chris Kennedy)